A simple generalization of Garsia's conjecture

-and every conformal class of a compact surface of genus $1$ can be realized as $c^*P$ for some Jordan curve $c$ in $\mathbb{R}^2$. \\ \\ In this example, a kind of {\bf inverse isoperimetric problem} appears.
-This type of problem was already present in \cite{Pinkall}, where it was used that all values of $L$ and $A$ satisfying the isoperimetric inequality of the sphere are realized as the length and area of some smooth Jordan curve. \\ \\ {\bf Example 3:} \\ Let's consider the connection $1$--form $\varphi:=-y^2dx+x^2dy+d\theta$ for the trivial bundle $\mathbb{R}^2 \times S^1$ over $\mathbb{R}^2$.
+and every conformal class of a compact surface of genus $1$ can be realized as $c^*P$ for some Jordan curve $c$ in $\mathbb{R}^2$. \\ \\ In this context, and more generally for any case where the base manifold has a vanishing first homology group, a form of \textbf{inverse isoperimetric problem} arises.
+This type of problem was central to the approach in \cite{Pinkall}, where it was established that the set of complex numbers $A+iL$, derived from the area and length of smooth Jordan curves on the sphere, covers a fundamental domain for the action of $SL(2,\mathbb{Z})$ on $\mathbb{H}$. \\ \\ {\bf Example 3:} \\ Let's consider the connection $1$--form $\varphi:=-y^2dx+x^2dy+d\theta$ for the trivial bundle $\mathbb{R}^2 \times S^1$ over $\mathbb{R}^2$.
 The curvature of this connection is $\Omega:=(2x+2y) dx \wedge dy$.
 We can calculate the integral of the curvature $\Omega$ over the ball $B_R(a,b)$ (a disk of radius $R$ centered at $(a,b)$):